How to Upload your Images

 Although the upload process may seem complicated, it has been designed to promote accuracy to the greatest extent possible, and it will become easier as you gain experience in using the system.

 We appreciate your time and efforts in contributing to the site.

 Members have a limited ability to make edits between upload and when the photo is accepted for the database.

-The main thing you can change is the photo using the Reupload button.
-Follow the prompts and wait for the message that the reupload has been successful.
+The main thing you can change is the photo itself, using the Image Replacement button.
+Follow the prompts and wait for the message that the replacement has been successful.

 The edit button will allow you to make some additions and corrections.
 However the aircraft type, construction number, operator and location cannot be changed once the photo has been uploaded.
 A photo can either be deleted if these details are incorrect or you can submit a correction to the database editors to fix it for you.
 Editors will correct errors of fact only.
 They will not update your remarks other than to correct historical errors.

 It is also recommended that photos be “deleted” while you are editing and reloading photos so the photo screeners do not accept them.
 When you have made your changes, click save changes.
 You will be returned to your queue where you can “undelete” your photo.